How to Make a Pocket Full of Pencil Cookies

 Enjoy the video!

 Thank you all for coming to share some school cookies with me.
-Sweet Sugarbelle’s cookie cutters are really fun and the shapes are so amazing you’ll think of a million things to make out of each shape.
+Sweet Sugarbelle’s cookie cutters are really fun.
+The shapes are so amazing you’ll think of a million things to make out of each shape.
 I never thought a pineapple cookie cutter could be a pocket full of pencil cookies, but here they are.
 What can you make with a pineapple cookie cutter?

 I bet you can think of two million cookies to make with it!